ant-garz/space-ink/readme.md

 - Open the crontab file with the command `crontab -e`
 - Add a new line with the schedule to run the script daily
    - I chose to run this script everday at 8am.
 You can update this as desired.
-The line I added in the cronjob scheduler is `0 8 * * * sudo /usr/bin/python /home/USER/space-ink/space-ink.py`
+A helpful website I have used in the past is [https://crontab.guru/](https://crontab.guru/)
+   - `0 8 * * * sudo /usr/bin/python /home/USER/space-ink/space-ink.py`
 - Add a new line with the schedule to run the script when the system reboots
     - `@reboot  sleep 200 && sudo /usr/bin/python /home/USER/space-ink/space-ink.py`
 - Save and exit the file